Heroes & Villains

 In New York, we love stories about heroic acts, courageous actions and the brave people who shaped New York.
 Bad actors had as much to do with shaping New York City as the acclaimed heroes - but even those heroes had skeletons in their closets.
 The Reynolds Pamphlet, anyone?

-Liam’s Heroes & Villains Tour of Lower Manhattan, uncovers stories hidden beneath the ones appearing in all of the history books.
+Liam’s Heroes & Villains Walking Tour of Lower Manhattan, uncovers stories hidden beneath the ones appearing in all of the history books.
 From Jeremiah Hamilton to Hetty Green to some of the filming locations where well known fictional heroes & villains were brought to our screens, Liam covers it all.

 Stops include…